vbali/sublime-snakecase/README.md

-# Transliterate for Sublime Text 2
+# snake_case for Sublime Text 2

-Converts the source text with accents and non-word characters into a lowercase, "source code friendy" representation.
+Converts the source text with accents and non-word characters into a lowercase, "source code friendy" snake_case representation.

 ## Examples